luca-regne/tenable-ctf-2021/WEB/PharOut/README.md

 ## Exploit

-At first change the `private $doit` to `public $doit` in class Wrapper, then generate code a [phar generator](./phar_creator.php) based on this class to upload a file and trigger the PHP Deserialization.
+At first change the `private $doit` to `public $doit` in class Wrapper, then code a [phar generator](./phar_creator.php) based on this class to upload a file and trigger the PHP Deserialization.

 ```php
 <?php